gradle/gradle/design-docs/publication-model.md

     3. Assert that another build can resolve project-A from this Ivy repository.
     4. Publish both projects to a Maven repository.
     5. Assert that another build can resolve project-A from this Maven repository.

+## Warn when a domain object that is used as input for a publication is changed after the domain object is used

+- The attributes and output file of a `PublishArtifact` used to define an artifact
+- The attributes and output file of an `AbstractArchiveTask` used to define an artifact
+- The output files of a `Task`.
+- The project group or version.
+- The elements of a collection used to define artifacts.
+- The runtime dependencies of a component.

+## Allow the configuration of publications to be deferred until required

+## Defer the creation of publication tasks until after the publications have been configured

+## Warn when a publication is changed after the publication tasks have been configured

 ## Allow outgoing dependencies to be customised